mmbman/Katagiri/1980-07-10-Karmic-Retribution-in-Present-Life.md

 #### 9:46

 You have a system of entering into the Buddha’s world, in other words, the human world.
-First: teaching.
-Second: practice.
-Third: result, which is called *realization*.
-According to common sense, we take them one by one, from the top: teaching, practice, and realization.
-The teaching means we should believe in the teaching first, and then after understanding and believing the teaching, then you can get into the practice.
+First: *teaching*.
+Second: *practice*.
+Third: *result*, which is called *realization*.
+According to common sense, we take them one by one, from the top: teaching, practice, and realization. *The teaching* means we should believe in the teaching first, and then after understanding and believing the teaching, then you can get into the *practice*.
 So you can practice.
-And then after practice, you can take one step into the gate of realization: the result.
+And then after practice, you can take one step into the gate of *realization*: the result.
 And then you understand: “Ah, this is human life.”

 But Dogen Zenji’s way is a little different.
 He really focuses first on actual practice.